 - Select and remove the appropriate application(s).

-Auto-Uninstall Validation is already one of the process steps, no additional testing required.
+Auto-Uninstall Validation is already one of the process steps; no additional testing is required.